Arctic sea ice decline

 Sea ice in the Arctic region has declined in recent decades in area and volume due to climate change.
 It has been melting more in summer than it refreezes in winter.
 Global warming, caused by greenhouse gas forcing is responsible for the decline in Arctic sea ice.
 The decline of sea ice in the Arctic has been accelerating during the early twenty-first century, with a decline rate of 4.7% per decade (it has declined over 50% since the first satellite records).
 Summertime sea ice will likely cease to exist sometime during the 21st century.

 The region is at its warmest in at least 4,000 years.
 Furthermore, the Arctic-wide melt season has lengthened at a rate of five days per decade (from 1979 to 2013), dominated by a later autumn freeze-up.
 The IPCC Sixth Assessment Report (2021) stated that Arctic sea ice area will likely drop below 1 million km^{2} in at least some Septembers before 2050.
 In September 2020, the US National Snow and Ice Data Center reported that the Arctic sea ice in 2020 had melted to an extent of 3.74 million km^{2}, its second-smallest extent since records began in 1979.
 Earth lost 28 trillion tonnes of ice between 1994 and 2017, with Arctic sea ice accounting for 7.6 trillion tonnes of this loss.
 The rate of ice loss has risen by 57% since the 1990s.

 Sea ice loss is one of the main drivers of Arctic amplification, the phenomenon that the Arctic warms faster than the rest of the world under climate change.
 It is plausible that sea ice decline also makes the jet stream weaker, which would cause more persistent and extreme weather in mid-latitudes.
 Shipping is more often possible in the Arctic now, and will likely increase further.
 Both the disappearance of sea ice and the resulting possibility of more human activity in the Arctic Ocean pose a risk to local wildlife such as polar bears.

 One important aspect in understanding sea ice decline is the Arctic dipole anomaly.
 This phenomenon appears to have slowed down the overall loss of sea ice between 2007 and 2021, but such a trend will probably not continue.
+In March 2026, the US National Snow and Ice Data Center reported that Arctic sea ice reached about 14.22 million km^{2}, which was among the lowest yearly high points recorded in more than four decades of satellite monitoring.

 Month-by-month chart shows how minimum ice volume usually occurs in September, and maxima usually occurring in April.

 Decade-by-decade progression of arctic sea ice melting shows continued ice loss, with the greatest percentage loss rate experienced in the late summer and early autumn.